ST10466666/Styled-by-Kaye-website/README.md

-# Styled By Kaaye Website
+# Styled By Kaye Website

 ## Student Information
 - **Name:** [Your Full Name]